This is the exact-reference guide for scaffolded AuraJS projects.

 Current create behavior:

-auramaxx create my-game opens the starter promptauramaxx create my-game --template ... accepts the shipped template catalog--template 2d and --template 3d normalize to
+auramaxx create my-game defaults to 2d-adventureauramaxx create with no name opens the starter promptauramaxx create my-game --template ... accepts the shipped template catalog--template 2d and --template 3d normalize to

 2d-adventure and 3d-adventureRun the local dev loop: